raspberrypilearning/top-5-emoji-list/en/step_2.md

 **Test:** Check that your output shows a numbered list.
 The web browser inserts the numbers for you so it's easy to add and remove list items.

-**Tip:** If your computer doesn't support emoji then you can make them from characters such as ';)'.
+**Tip:** If your computer doesn't support emojis, then you can make them from characters such as ';)'.

 <iframe src="https://trinket.io/embed/html/3fc9fca766?outputOnly=true" width="600" height="500" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>